FullQueueDeveloper/fullqueuedeveloper.github.io/src/pages/keyboard/ep3-sofle-v2.md

 Now I needed to get one.

 And I needed a pre-built one.
 I did not want to build one myself.
 I'm a programmer, I'm bad at interacting with the physical world.
-Also, my small apartment doesn't have room for sautering.
-And plus I would need sautering equipment.
+Also, my small apartment doesn't have room for soldering.
+And plus I would need new equipment.

 I googled and I searched for someone who sells pre-built Sofle V2's.
 It was hard to find!
 Then finally a reddit user recommended the services of another reddit user who builds keyboards!